marques-j-robinson/Njord/README.md

 ### Usage
-Inside of the `Solution` class, define a `translate` method and include translations already on the `Solution` class, or create your own here.
+Inside of the `Solution` class, define a `translate` method and include translations already on the `Solution` class, or create custom ones here.

 The example below will split the data by new line, then perform the custom translation.
 ```